GabeScott/standard-works-vault/General Conference/2017 October - Three Sisters.md

 # Three Sisters

-*By Dieter F. Uchtdorf - Second Counselor in the First Presidency*
+By President Dieter F. Uchtdorf - *Second Counselor in the First Presidency*

 *Given in the October session of the 2017 General Conference*

+>*We are responsible for our own discipleship, and it has little—if anything—to do with the way others treat us.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2017/10/three-sisters?lang=eng)

 Dear sisters, dear friends, to begin general conference with a worldwide sisters’ session is significant and wonderful.
 Just imagine: sisters of all ages, backgrounds, nationalities, and languages united in faith and love for the Lord Jesus Christ.

 As we recently met with our beloved prophet, President Thomas S. Monson, he expressed to us how much he loves the Lord.
 And I know that President Monson is very grateful for your love, your prayers, and your devotion to the Lord.

 A long time ago in a distant land lived a family of three sisters.

-The first sister was sad.
-Everything from her nose to her chin and from her skin to her toes seemed not quite good enough to her.
+The first sister was **sad.** Everything from her nose to her chin and from her skin to her toes seemed not quite good enough to her.
 When she spoke, her words sometimes came out awkwardly, and people laughed.
 When someone criticized her or “forgot” to invite her to something, she would blush, walk away, and find a secret spot where she would let out a sad sigh and wonder why life had turned out to be so bleak and cheerless.

-The second sister was mad.
-She thought of herself as very smart, but there was always someone else who scored higher on tests at school.
+The second sister was **mad.** She thought of herself as very smart, but there was always someone else who scored higher on tests at school.
 She considered herself funny, fair, fashionable, and fascinating.
 But always, there seemed to be someone who was funnier, fairer, more fashionable, or more fascinating.

 She was never first at anything, and this she could not endure.
 Life was not supposed to be this way!